-Following the sequence described in paragraph 4.6.4.1, the MI shall When applicable, each flash consists of a 1s MI-on followed by a 1s MI-off, and the series of flashes will be followed by a period of 4 seconds with the MI off.
+Following the sequence described in paragraph 4.6.4.1., the MI shall indicate the presence of a malfunction by a series of flashes or a continuous illumination, depending on the applicable activation mode, as described in the following paragraphs, or absence of a malfunction by a series of single flashes.
+When applicable, each flash consists of a 1 s MI-on followed by a 1 s MI-off, and the series of flashes will be followed by a period of 4 seconds with the MI off.